hector-anaya/WGAN-GP-with-Style-Transfer-for-lesion-extraction-and-image-generation/README.md

 # WGAN-GP-with-Style-Transfer-for-lesion-extraction-and-image-generation
-Here is presented the method used for the paper named "Image Augmentation Using WGAN-GP for Medical Image Classification"
+Here is presented the method used for the paper named "WGAN-GP for Synthetic Retinal Image Generation: Enhancing Sensor-Based Medical Imaging for Classification Models" published in the Sensors